Why do I have to make Satisfactory Academic Progress to receive financial aid?

 Is there a deadline to submit a SAP appeal?

 We strongly encourage you to submit your SAP Appeal by the priority deadline appeal submission date, which will be notated on the appeal form itself.
-The final deadline to submit an appeal for the Fall 2014 semester is September 10, 2014, and for the Spring 2015 semester, February 4, 2015.
+The final deadline to submit an appeal for the Fall 2015 term is Sept.
+9, 2015.
+The final deadline for the Spring 2016 term is Feb.
+3, 2016.
 Appeals submitted after the final deadlines will not be accepted and/or denied.

 If I am not meeting Satisfactory Academic Progress, will I be dropped by the fee payment deadline due to non-payment?